 The Panic of 1873 turned into a full-fledged depression.
 Workers not only in the United States but in Europe were badly impacted by this crisis.
 Unemployment rose and so did discontent.
 Its impacts did not alleviate until 1878 and of course there was nothing like a social safety net at this time.
 Employers in the most affected industries continued to push wages down as a result.
 That was especially true in the railroad industry, which was not only poorly paid but very dangerous.
 The railroads that did survive the Panic cut wages significantly.
 While the Great Railroad Strike began as a response to the second wage cut in a year on one railroad, it spread across the nation and shut down rail traffic thanks to workers in key cities such as Chicago and St. Louis walking off the job.
 What was most significant about the Great Railroad Strike, other than President Hayes calling in the military to crush it, was that it served as a general target for Americans who did not work for the railroads but were disgusted by the role that railroads and the financial capitalism behind them now played in American life.
 The large majority of people protesting the railroads in 1877 did not actually work for a railroad.
 But they were poor, the railroads pumped smoke and noise into the neighborhoods, they blamed the railroads for the high cost of needed goods, and the trains ran down their family members because of the lack of safeguards.

-The Panic of 1873, which is really a misnomer because it describes only the brief period that began the longer depression, also hit different parts of the country at the same time.
+The Panic of 1873, which is really a misnomer because it describes only the brief period that began the longer depression, also hit different parts of the country at different times.
 In California, the waves of speculation that had caused the economic collapse in New York didn’t stop until 1876, when the bubble finally burst there.
 The response among workers was to organize.
 Unfortunately, as has been so common in American history, they did so not by targeting employers, but rather by targeting their Chinese competition, blaming employers for hiring them but seeking to ban the Chinese rather than work with them.
 That was especially true of the railroads, which relied on Chinese labor to work cheap.
 As job seekers flooded into San Francisco, they began targeting their Asian neighbors in acts of violence and in acts of political organizing.
 This led to the first major legislative victory by the American labor movement: the Chinese Exclusion Act in 1882.

 The Panic of 1873 and the following depression also was the nail in the coffin for any chance African-Americans would have political and labor rights in the South.
 The commitment of northern Republicans to black rights was always tenuous, but the corruption and economic crisis led to Democrats retaking Congress in the 1874 elections, meaning that any enforcement of black rights would not happen.
 The white South would soon repress both political and labor gains made after the Civil War by the ex-slaves, and unlike our historical memory of Reconstruction that focuses mostly on political rights, the economic issues were just as important as southern planters and landowners desperately wanted to re-institute the plantation labor that defined the cotton and sugar industries.
 Black workers seeking to organize the rural South would be dealt with through violence for a long time to come.